shashank-srikant/data-vision-exercise/README.md

 More formally, we will look for the following in our evaluation:

 ## Expected deliverables and evaluation criteria
 - Have a working prototype of the task described below.
+It is fine if your prototype's performance does not match the quality you may have in mind.
+We value a prototype showcasing all the required tasks moderately well over a prototype which solves just a few of the required tasks very well.
 - (We will) assess how well you scope and assess the different components involved which will solve this problem
 - Assess how you divide your labor into the components you identify, and how quickly you're able to prototype and finish implementing those components.
 Remember, there's a time budget of a few days.
 - Assess how you resolve situations when you're stuck.